Thinx: Products

 Thinx underwear comes in a range of styles from boyshorts to thongs and includes two patented technologies.
 One is to absorb different amounts of blood, and the other absorbs different amounts of urine.
 The underwear has been reported as being antimicrobial, moisture-wicking, absorbent, and leak resistant.
 In 2019, Thinx launched Thinx Super, which is a double-absorbency product that claims to hold up to four tampons' worth of flow.
+The underwear cost about $35 per pair.
+Thinx introduced a pair that cost $17 in order to better compete with new lines of period underwear from large brands like Aerie and Hanes.

 Marketing

-Thinx has earned a reputation for its controversial ads.
+Thinx earned a reputation for its controversial ads.
 In October 2015, Outfront Media rejected Thinx's subway advertisements due to the fact that the ads used the word "period" and included suggestive visuals of food.
 Following a social media outcry, the ads were finally allowed to be shown.
 In 2016, Thinx received attention for featuring trans male models in its ads for period underwear.
 In November 2016, Thinx launched an ad referencing the Donald Trump Access Hollywood tape.
 The San Francisco subway banned the ads due to the use of the word "pussy".
 In November 2017, they created a "PMS truck", a truck visiting three cities, allowing visitors to step inside to shop for Thinx products and talk with brand representatives regarding period health.
 In 2019, Thinx rolled out a national ad campaign featuring a young boy getting his first period with the tagline: "What if we all had periods?" and subsequent campaigns focused on reducing period stigma by showcasing men.
 These ads were banned by several TV networks including CBS for being "too graphic".

+After 2019, employees noticed that Thinx's marketing direction changed, featuring fewer images of people in underwear, and treating periods like something to hide.
+In 2022, a television showed a mom starting to demonstrate tampon use to her daughter before a sister interrupts the scene with Thinx underwear, saying "Mom won't have to show you how to use them."
+Employees felt that Thinx's advertising no longer destigmatized menstruation.